Green Forest, Timișoara

 The Green Forest (in Romanian Pădurea Verde, in Hungarian Vadászerdő, in German Jagdwald, the last two translated as "hunting forest") is an urban forest located in northeastern Timișoara, covering an area of 724 ha (or 737 ha according to other sources).
 It is seen as Timișoara's green lung and is also an important recreation and leisure area.

 History

+The area has been inhabited since ancient times, proof of this being a Sarmatian tomb of a woman discovered after archeological surveys in the forest in 1969.
+Over time, the forest was both a place of shelter and a source of food for the locals.
+During the peasant uprising of 1514, György Dózsa and his bands of peasants advanced towards the city hidden through the Green Forest.
+The cartographic data from 1723–1725 but also from 1776 show that in the 18th century there was a secular forest in this space.